solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ## Setup

-Follow one of the methods in the [Provision MySQL Flexible Server] document to create a Flexible Server instance with a database.
+Follow one of the methods in the \[Provision Flexible Server and a database\] document to create a Flexible Server instance with a database.

 Moreover, install PHP on your system from the [downloads page.]
 These instructions were tested with PHP 8.0.13 (any PHP 8.0 version should